ceu-lang/ceu-maker/report.md

 - Understand and execute Package Generation of Céu-Maker

 ### `[06-May]` What did I do last week?
+- Deeper study of the paper and the features of Céu
+- I found difficulties to reproduce the Céu-Maker package generation
 -------------------------------------------------------------------------------
 `[23-Apr] -> [29-Apr]`
 -------------------------------------------------------------------------------